Financial Planning

 What Is a 1035 Exchange?

 If you’re unsure what a 1035 exchange is, this will make it simple to understand.
 A 1035 exchange is a tax-free swap of an insurance policy or annuity product for another.
-This type of exchange gets its name from Section 1035 of the Internal Revenue Code.
-It allows policyholders to replace an older insurance product with a new one without paying any capital gains tax from the original contract.
+The name comes from Section 1035 of the IRS code.
+A 1035 exchange allows you to upgrade a policy or move into a better product without triggering capital gains taxes.
+This gives you room to improve your financial plan without taking a tax hit.

 1035 exchange Rules You Should Know